Statement on Diversity in AHA Nominations and Appointments (updated 2017)

-Editor’s note: The following statement was drafted by the AHA’s Professional Division and approved by the Council in 1990 and revised by the division and Council in 2001.
+Editor’s note: The following statement was drafted by the AHA’s Professional Division and approved by the Council in 1990 and revised by the division and Council in 2001 and 2017.
 The Council directed its publication in Perspectives on History in the hope that it will encourage members to suggest more individuals from diverse backgrounds for both appointments and nominations.
-The statement is meant to accompany the requests from the Committee on Committees and the Nominating Committee that are published annually in the October Perspectives on History.
-If there are individuals that you would like to suggest for appointment or nomination, please contact the Executive Director, AHA, 400 A St. SE, Washington, DC 20003.
+The statement is meant to accompany the requests from the Committee on Committees and the Nominating Committee that are published annually in the October Perspectives.
+If there are individuals you would like to suggest for appointment or nomination, please contact the Executive Director, AHA, 400 A St. SE, Washington, DC 20003.

 Criteria for elected and appointed office within the AHA must be consistent with the goals and purposes of the Association.
 The AHA can only function as the umbrella organization for the profession if it brings together and represents historians from all work settings and in all chronological, geographical, and topical specializations, across gender and color lines.
 The Association has made considerable progress in recent years in opening up its leadership ranks, but much remains to be done.
 The AHA is committed to inclusiveness in its membership and in its leadership.